Pharmacies, Medication Distribution in Bangkok

 At present, it is more difficult or impossible to get sedatives or psycho-active drugs without prescription.
 We do think that recreational drugs like Viagra still can be obtained, when discreet.
 30 June 2013 seems to have been a turning point of source in the availability of sedatives and sleeping pills.
 We understand, and the pharmacies are well aware of it, that potent sedatives and sleeping pills will stop being provided without prescription (maybe this was already so before, but pharmacies have been warned apparently of stricter enforcement).
 Maybe this is for the better, after all it was recently revealed that sleeping pills increase mortality (make it more likely you die prematurely).
 Valium, and possible some other milder sedatives, are still available.
 This being said, some pharmacy operators (we do not want to call them pharmacists), will likely continue to provide drugs illegitimately at a high price.

 Viagra and other drugs for erectile dysfunction (these drugs are more likely used in Bangkok for recreational purposes) are widely available the length of Sukhumvit road, presented on easily removed little tables, often with the sun blasting overhead.
-A lot of generic drugs for erectile dysfunction will come on the market beginning in 2013, and we understand also the GPO (Governmental Pharmacy Organization of Thailand) is producing its own version of Viagra.
-So possible this sidewalk business will be adversely affected.
+We understand also the GPO (Governmental Pharmacy Organization of Thailand) has produced its own version of Viagra.
+The sidewalk business goes up and down.
+Occasionally all stalls will disappear, and reappear a few months later.

 Antibiotics, drugs for high cholesterol, cardiac medication anti-rheumatic drugs etc. can still be bought over the counter.